marcelosantosmacedo/challenge-winnin-cypress/README.md

 Or, run `npm run cy:open:mobile` to open Cypress in interactive mode on a mobile viewport.

+### GitHub Actions

+In this project there are two types of GitHub Actions files, where the `ci.yml` file automatically executes the tests with each `"push"` performed, and the `cy-manual-wf.yml` file allows manual execution of the workflow (workflow_dispatch), where you define an execution `tag` (e.g. `smoke`)
 ___

 This project was created by Marcelo Santos Macedo.